3vm/dsn_verif/examples/short_gray_code_cr/README.md

-Can you create Gray codes for any length and not just powers of 2?
+Using constrained random, can you create Gray codes for any length and not just powers of 2?

 For further description refer to this book